prysmaticlabs/documentation/website/versioned_docs/version-2.1.0/prepare-for-merge.md

 ## Generate JWT token

-A secret **JWT token** will allow your beacon node to form an authenticated HTTP connection with your execution node.
+A secret **JWT token** will allow your beacon node to form an authenticated HTTP connection with your execution node's engine API.
 Although Ropsten and Sepolia are the only networks that currently require authenticated HTTP, it will soon be required on Goerli-Prater and Mainnet.
 We recommend doing this now regardless of the network you're running on.

 Using [Prysm v2.1.3-rc.4](https://github.com/prysmaticlabs/prysm/releases/tag/v2.1.3-rc.4), issue the following command to generate this token: